 People normally place their mattresses on a platform or base at around about sitting height.
 This keeps their mattress off the floor when they are sleeping, and also easy to crawl into at night.
 People have their own reasons for sleeping off the floor: creepy crawlies, dust, mold spores, easier to stand up from a sitting position and so on.

 Others like the idea of sleeping on the floor.
-Others do so only when camping or travelling in a van.
+Others do so only when camping or traveling in a van.
 You can pack a lot of stuff into a van when on vacation, but taking your bed with you is a bit of a stretch!
 However, if you have a folding bed or a rolling bed then life is a lot easier.
 It beats having to find a motel or guest house when traveling.

 Let’s say you like the idea and set out to buy a floor mattress.
 What should you be looking for?
 Here is our guide to choosing a folding mattress or one that rolls up for traveling.